High Sparrow: TV adaptation

 I quite like the fact that people are going, "Oh, he's a horrible character!"
 And I'm going, "No!
 He's one of the good people in Game of Thrones!
-He's clearing out all the bad people!
+He's clearing out all the bad people!"

 Season 5

 The High Sparrow arrives in King's Landing after Tywin Lannister's death to serve the poor, downtrodden, and infirm.
-He quickly amasses a large following, including Cersei Lannister's cousin and former lover Lancel, who are dubbed the "sparrows".
+He quickly amasses a large following, including Cersei Lannister's cousin and former lover, Lancel, who are dubbed the "sparrows".
 He comes to the attention of Cersei after Lancel and the other sparrows force the High Septon to walk naked through the streets as punishment for soliciting prostitutes.
 The High Septon demands the High Sparrow's execution, but Cersei instead has the High Septon imprisoned and the High Sparrow appointed as his successor.
 To further gain his support, Cersei also reinstates the Faith Militant.
 Hoping to destabilise House Tyrell, Cersei arranges for the Faith Militant to arrest Loras Tyrell for homosexual acts, with Margaery also arrested when she lies in an attempt to exonerate him.
-However, Lancel confesses to his affair with Cersei, as well as their role in Robert Baratheon's death.
+However, Lancel confesses to his affair with Cersei, as well as their combined role in Robert Baratheon's death.
 Cersei is subsequently arrested when she visits the Great Sept of Baelor.
-She eventually confesses to her adultery with Lancel to secure her release, and is ordered to walk naked through the streets of King's Landing as punishment.
+She eventually confesses to her adultery with Lancel to secure her release and is ordered to walk naked through the streets of King's Landing as punishment.

 Season 6

-The High Sparrow is confronted by Jaime Lannister, who is furious at Cersei's treatment at his hands, though Jaime is forced to stand down when the Faith Militant surround him.
+The High Sparrow is confronted by Jaime Lannister, who is furious at Cersei's treatment by him, but Jaime is forced to stand down when the Faith Militant surrounds him.
 When Tommen begins visiting the High Sparrow to negotiate visits with Margaery, he begins to fall under the High Sparrow's influence.
-Jaime marches on the Great Sept with the Tyrell army to secure Margaery and Loras' release, but is thwarted when Tommen reveals that he has formed an alliance between the Crown and the Faith.
-The High Sparrow's thrall over Tommen leads him to abolish trial by combat, thwarting Cersei's hopes of being absolved by that means.
+Jaime marches on the Great Sept with the Tyrell army to secure Margaery and Loras's release but is stopped when Tommen reveals that he has formed an alliance between the Crown and the Faith.
+The High Sparrow's control over Tommen leads him to abolish trial by combat, preventing Cersei from being absolved through that method.

-Tommen announces that Loras and Margaery's trials will be held on the same day, but on the day of the trial both Cersei and Tommen fail to appear.
+Tommen announces that Loras and Margaery's trials will be held on the same day, but on the day of the trial, both Cersei and Tommen fail to appear.
 Margaery realises that Cersei has set a trap and tries to persuade the High Sparrow to evacuate the Great Sept, but he refuses and orders the Faith Militant to restrain the crowd.
-Moments later, wildfire primed by Cersei's subordinate Qyburn detonates beneath the Sept, with the High Sparrow instantly vaporised in the resulting explosion.
+Moments later, wildfire prepared by Cersei's subordinate, Qyburn, explodes beneath the Sept, instantly vaporizing the High Sparrow in the blast.